Saveloy

-A saveloy is a type of highly seasoned sausage, usually bright red, normally boiled and available in most fish and chip shops around England.
-It is occasionally also available fried in batter.
+A saveloy is a type of highly seasoned sausage, usually bright red, normally boiled and available in fish and chip shops around Britain.
+It is sometimes also available fried in batter.

 Etymology

 The word is believed to be derived from Middle French cervelas or servelat, originating from Old Italian cervella ('pigs brains'), ultimately from the Latin cerebrus ('brain').
 Its first known use in the English language in this meaning was 1784.
 Cervellato is still the name of a sausage in Italy; it is longer and thinner than standard Italian sausages.

 Ingredients

-Although the saveloy was traditionally made from pork brains, the ingredients of a shop-bought sausage are typically pork (58%), water, rusk, pork fat, potato starch, salt, emulsifiers (tetrasodium diphosphate, disodium diphosphate), white pepper, spices, dried sage, preservatives (sodium nitrite, potassium nitrate), and beef collagen casing.
+Although the saveloy was traditionally made from pig brains, the ingredients of a shop-bought sausage are typically pork (58%), water, rusk, pork fat, potato starch, salt, emulsifiers (tetrasodium diphosphate, disodium diphosphate), white pepper, spices, dried sage, preservatives (sodium nitrite, potassium nitrate), and beef collagen casing.

 The saveloy is mostly eaten with chips.

-England
+England and Wales

-Popular in the North East of England, saveloys are sometimes eaten in a "Saveloy Dip" sandwich: the bun is dipped in the water which the saveloy is boiled in or in gravy, with a layer of stuffing and pease pudding, additionally seasoned with English mustard.
-In the rest of England it is most commonly eaten from fish and chip shops.
+Popular in the northeast of England, saveloys are sometimes eaten in a "saveloy dip" sandwich: the bun is dipped in the water in which the saveloy has been boiled, or in gravy, with a layer of stuffing and pease pudding, additionally seasoned with English mustard.
+Elsewhere in England (particularly London) and Wales, saveloy is most commonly served in fish and chip shops.